-Destin Attorney for Leaving the Scene of an Accident
+Destin Leaving the Scene of an Accident Attorneys

 After an accident in Destin or anywhere in Florida, drivers have a legal responsibility to remain on scene to render aid to anyone who is injured, and also to exchange information with the other people involved in the accident.
 It is a felony to leave the scene without fulfilling those responsibilities if there was an accident where someone was injured or killed.
 This is also referred to as Hit and Run.